 See the recent issue of WIRED which touts the virtues of naked companies, who let the truth hang out, and benefit from increased customer trust.

-Alas, though it’s the 10th anniversary of the “grand-daddy” of transparency tomes, The Transparent Society, and the book is very much still in print, I got no calls or questions from WIRED.
+Alas, though it’s the 10th anniversary of the “grand-daddy” of transparency tomes, The Transparent Society: Will Technology Force us to choose between Privacy and Freedom?, and the book is very much still in print, I got no calls or questions from WIRED.

 Where I did get some is from DISCOVER Magazine.
 See a coming issue.